Is a Smart Boiler Right For You? Here’s All You Need to Know

 - your household’s schedule is fairly consistent

-- you don’t want to worry about adjusting temp settings on your own
+- you’d rather not worry about adjusting temp settings on your own

-- you don’t mind investing in zoned heating
+- investing in zoned heating seems like a good idea

-- you want control and performance monitoring at your fingertips wherever you are
+- you prefer control and performance monitoring at your fingertips wherever you are

 - you want more fuel efficiency with weather compensation